 How to Make Wine Jelly

-- Chateau Fontaine Pinot Gris 2011: Fresh pear, golden delicious apple and citrus.
+- Chateau Fontaine Pinot Gris 2011: Fresh pear, golden delicious apple and citrus

-- Bowers Harbor Rosé of Pinot Noir 2011: Floral with a fruit core of strawberry, cranberry and melon.
+- Bowers Harbor Rosé of Pinot Noir 2011: Floral with a fruit core of strawberry, cranberry and melon

-- Two Lads Cabernet Franc Rosé 2011: Rich notes of rhubarb, red berry and vanilla.
+- Two Lads Cabernet Franc Rosé 2011: Rich notes of rhubarb, red berry and vanilla

-- Chateau Grand Traverse Reserve Merlot 2008: Velvety black cherry, tellicherry pepper, cocoa and spice.
+- Chateau Grand Traverse Reserve Merlot 2008: Velvety black cherry, tellicherry pepper, cocoa and spice

-Step 1: What You'll Need
+What You’ll Need to Make Wine Jelly

-2 cups wine
+- 2 cups wine

-3 1/4 cups sugar
+- 3 1/4 cups sugar

-1 pouch liquid pectin
+- 1 pouch liquid pectin

-4, 1/2 pint (1 cup), canning jars with lids and bands
+- 4, 1/2 pint (1 cup), canning jars with lids and bands

-2 big pots
+- 2 big pots

-1 smaller pot
+- 1 smaller pot

-Large tongs (for lifting jars)
+- Large tongs (for lifting jars)

-Spoon for stirring
+- Spoon for stirring

 Wash all the jars, lids and bands in hot soapy water and rinse carefully.
-To sterilize, put the jars in a large pot with enough water to cover the jars by 1 to 2 inches and bring to a boil; put the lids in a small pot with enough to cover and bring to a little below a boil.
+To sterilize, put the jars in a large pot with enough water to cover the jars by 1 to 2 inches and bring to a boil; put the lids in a small pot with enough water to cover and bring to a little below a boil.

 Measure out the wine and sugar.
-Cut the top off of the pectin pack and place near the stove.
+Cut the top off the pectin pack and place near the stove.

 Step 3: Get Cooking